clio-project/meta-binaryaudit/README.md

 ## ABI serialization

 The ABI check can be activated by appending the `abicheck` bbclass to the bbclass inherit list.
 The class will attach several function calls to the recipe `install` tasks, in order to handle creation and further usage of the ABI related data.
-In `local.conf`, the following is to be added:
+In your `local.conf`, add the following:

 ```bitbake
 INHERIT += "abicheck"
 ```

 With the class inherited, the serialized ABI representation will be integrated into the build history.
-Saving the build history will allow to compare the current build with a baseline ABI data from a previous build.
+Saving the build history will allow us to compare the current build with a baseline ABI data from a previous build.

-After your first build to collect baseline data, set the variable below to be set to the buildhistory directory to be taken as a baseline:
+After your first build to collect baseline data, set the variable below to the buildhistory directory, which we now take as a baseline:

 ```bitbake
 BINARY_AUDIT_REFERENCE_BASEDIR = "/path/to/buildhistory.baseline"